Star Wars: Squadrons Review

 Star Wars: Squadrons – EA

-EA has definitely come far from its first steps for creating modern Star Wars games.
-Their resurgence from Battlefront II Celebration Edition and Jedi Fallen Order continues with Star Wars: Squadrons, which brings the X-Wing/TIE Fighter games back to life.
-The flight controls and highly-engaging dogfights are some of the most definitive to date for Star Wars, even if it’s the only thing keeping its sub-par story and simple multiplayer together.
-This is a game that could only have been pulled off through years of finding a common ground with fans, who deserved Squadrons when the time was right.
+EA has definitely come a long way from its early attempts at creating modern Star Wars games.
+Their resurgence, which began with Battlefront II Celebration Edition and Jedi: Fallen Order, continues with Star Wars: Squadrons, bringing the classic X-Wing/TIE Fighter games back to life.
+The flight controls and highly engaging dogfights are some of the best to date for Star Wars, even if they’re the main elements holding together a subpar story and straightforward multiplayer.
+This is a game that could only have been achieved through years of finding common ground with fans, who deserved Squadrons when the time was right.

 Final Thoughts